pqrs-2534/Complete_javaScript_And_Projects/README.md

 # Complete_javaScript_And_Projects
-this is javaScript complete course with project.
+this is javaScript complete course with project by sandeep kumar.